Remato/Bleutrade-Golang-API/README.md

 # Bleutrade-Golang-API
-API da Bleutrade_V2 traduzida para Golang
+API Bleutrade_V2 translate to Golang

-->Caso não tenha as bibliotecas no seu PC do golang, você pode usar o comando go get "import que sera baixado" go get "nome_da_biblioteca"
+->If a library is missing, use $go get "libray_name"

 Usage#
 import "Framework_golang_bleutrade.go"